 As mentioned earlier, announcing your Launch Date and Time in Advance, is really important.
 In The Pre-Launch, The Promotional E-Mails that you send to your subscribers; are to stir up the excitement for Your Product Launch.

+Let them know there will be something special and new for them coming soon!

 To complete the bigger picture of what a Pre-Launch is; I want you to imagine this scenario: When you are informed that next Wednesday it's going to be Christmas; will you start looking forward for the holiday?